tungstenfabric/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

       contrail-kube-manager-qc27b                   1/1     Running   0          63d
       ...

-   The Contrail containers running in the pods confirm that Contrail is running in this Kubernetes environment.
+   The TF containers running in the pods confirm that TF is running in this Kubernetes environment.

 2. Export the latest KubeVirt version.